CSCfi/csc-user-guide/docs/apps/bioconda.md

 # Bioconda

+!!! error "Bioconda has been deprecated"
+    This page is out of date as Bioconda is no longer available on Puhti.
+    Please use [Tykky](../computing/containers/tykky.md) installations instead.
+    Note that some packages that were previously provided through Bioconda are now available as separate modules.

 Conda is a package management tool that is used to distribute and install software tools together with their dependencies.
 In Puhti, the __bioconda module__ takes in use a CSC maintained Conda environment (Python3 based miniconda3) together with channel settings that enable easy usage of the Bioconda repository.